natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

 * some program is running
 * pexpect expects a certain output (prompt, password request, etc.)
 * after receiving the output, it sends commands/data
-* last two actions are repeated as many as necessary
+* last two actions are repeated as many times as necessary

 At the same time, pexpect does not implement utilities but uses ready-made ones.

 ``pexpect.spawn``
 ~~~~~~~~~~~~~~~~~

-Class ``spawn`` allows you to interact with called program by sending data and waiting for a response.
+Class ``spawn`` allows you to interact with called program by sending data and
+waiting for a response.

 For example, you can initiate SSH connecton: